cbloodsworth/cbloodsworth/README.md

 Hi!
 My name is Chris Bloodsworth.
 I am a computer science student with a minor in mathematics and my focus is software engineering.

-I'm mainly proficient in C++, but I have experience with Java, Javascript and Python.
+I'm mainly proficient in C++, but I have experience with Java, Javascript, Python, and HTML/CSS.
 I am using C++ in my university projects and leetcode exercises, but am branching out with Python study at freecodecamp.org.

-Additionally, I am developing a portfolio website in HTML/CSS/Javascript --- more on that to come!
+A prettier looking portfolio of some of my best work is at cbloodsworth.github.io.
+Be sure to check it out!

 I'm willing to work on just about anything if it means learning and collaborating with good people.